Update 6 April: Travel restrictions during coronavirus outbreak

 Cycle to work or to get some fresh air

 Cycling is currently permitted in the Netherlands.
 If you have a job that cannot be performed from home, cycling remains a safe way to commute.
 The German Robert Koch institute argues that cycling can help protect you in these times as cycling helps strengthen your lungs.
-Click on the following link to read about cycling safely during coronavirus outbreak.

 If you want to get some fresh air by going for a relaxing cycle, then remember to observe the rules: no more than two people who do not share a household can gather in public.
 Do not go on long cycling trips and be extra attentive to avoid accidents.

 If you want to use an e-bike as an alternative to public transport so that you can safely commute, then make use of the ‘Ontdek de e-bike’ (‘Discover the e-bike’) campaign.

 We normally promote the use of public transport as a sustainable alternative to commuting or other travel.
 On behalf of the public transport providers, we are now calling for you to refrain from using public transport unless absolutely necessary.
 Read the measures implemented by Arriva.
 Visit the NS website to read their current travel rules.

 Consult the NS Reisplanner before going on your journey or check 9292.nl.
 Please note that travel data is only published 24 hours in advance due to the current measures.
 If you need to travel by public transport, please observe the following recommendations to ensure safe travel: